 Click Here for the Ode to Joy page.

 Our Chapel offers an intimate, prayerful space adorned with a combination of Renaissance art and contemporary Mediterranean furnishings.
 This space is used most often for worship and quiet prayer.
 If you are seeking a place for quiet prayer and reflection, we invite you to consider the Chapel.
-It is available Sunday mornings but if you wish to pray in the chapel at another time, we will be happy to make arrangements for you.
+It is available Sunday mornings but if you wish to pray in the Chapel at another time, we will be happy to make arrangements for you.
 Please call the church office.

 The Memorial Garden of Saint Barnabas is a serene and meaningful place that some saints of this parish have made their eternal home.
-Founding families and recent members alike have purchased plots in the garden to continue their legacy as faithful members of Saint Barnabas.
+Founding families and recent members alike have purchased plots in the Garden to continue their legacy as faithful members of Saint Barnabas.
 This beautiful, peaceful venue is open to regular visitation by loved ones.

-What a gift it is to celebrate marriage between two individuals who have found each other and desire to make a public commitment to sharing their lives together in love.
+What a gift it is to celebrate the marriage between two individuals who have found each other and desire to make a public commitment to sharing their lives together in love.
 Do you feel called to hold your wedding ceremony at Saint Barnabas?
 We invite you to worship with us and get to know us and our physical space so you feel comfortable with Saint Barnabas and excited about hosting the start of your married life here.
-For more information about hosting your wedding at Saint Barnabas, please visit our weddings page or contact Krystina Estabrooks.
+For more information about hosting your wedding at Saint Barnabas, please visit our weddings page or contact Katie Vinger.

-Saint Barnabas observes and celebrates all of the sacraments of the church including: baptism, confirmation, marriage, reception, and memorial services/interments.
+Saint Barnabas observes and celebrates all of the sacraments of the church including baptism, confirmation, marriage, reception, and memorial services/interments.
 Share your life in faith with us.